Old Stone Church

 Money saving projects were also utilized.
 Three thousand coffee can lids were collected to receive a five gallon coffee urn.

 Ground was broken in June of 1929 for the present church building here in Beatrice.
 Centenary United Methodist Church is of English gothic design which is characterized by pointed arches, buttresses and sculptured stonework.
 This style has a central, predominating tower with decorated pinnacles, and a porch entrance off to the side.
 Wood is used inside and the windows tell stories.
 Centenary is built of Silverdale, Kansas limestone, erected in random ashlar formation.
 Half of the stones are smooth sawed and the other half are rough faced.
-Dedication of the Church was made on June 1, 1930.
+The smooth stone is of a cream buff color; the rough stone is more of a reddish brown.
+The stone trim around the windows and doors and upon the tower is grey Bedford limestone.

 It was 18 years later, the day before Christmas in 1947, that the final payment on the church was made.